Table of contents

 Suitable for businesses for whom it’s equally important to attract a new audience and convert existing visitors into buyers.

 Important!
-As announced by Google, the first click, linear, time decay, and position-based attribution models will be going away starting in July 2023.
+The first click, linear, time decay, and position-based attribution models are no longer available by default in Google Analytics 4 (starting July 2023).
 If you need these attribution models and don't want to give them up, you can continue to use them in OWOX BI.
-With OWOX BI you can get those simple models in a few clicks.
+With OWOX BI you can get those simple models in a few clicks (as well as more advanced algorithmic models)

 When choosing a model, many marketers prefer the one that looks easiest and is most understandable, even though it underestimates all sessions in the chain except for the last click.